 We didn’t only fall in love with each other, we also fell in love with Koh Samui.

 We enjoyed work but we also appreciated the laid back lifestyle.
+An affordable weekly massage on the beach was only one of the great things.
 There were very few rules and regulations, having a campfire on the beach was no problem, no closing times, and everyone knew everyone.

 There were only a handful of hotels with lots of open spaces on the beaches.
 Every evening, food vendors installed themselves and this created a great relaxed ambiance.
 Noodle soup, seafood BBQ and curries; everything was available for very cheap prices.
 I remember buying Pad Thai (fried noodles) for only 20 Baht a meal.